Path Summit 2026

 Industry Panel

 Panelists will share how AI is being adopted within their organizations, the emerging roles they are hiring for, and the skills they see as most critical for early-career talent.
-The conversation will also explore how education programs can better align with industry needs and how initiatives like PATH can help build a stronger and more inclusive AI talent pipeline.
-The panel will feature student voices.
+The panel will also explore how education programs can better align with industry needs and how this initiative can help build a stronger and more inclusive AI talent pipeline.

-Panelists will share their perspectives on challenges and opportunities with incorporating AI-related skills and curriculums into their training, including faculty readiness, institutional resources, and the needs of diverse student populations.
+Panelists will share challenges and opportunities related to incorporating AI skills, including creating credentials, faculty readiness, institutional resources, and student needs.
 Panelists will also reflect on what successful implementation requires and how collaboration on a national scale can create benefits locally.

 4:00-5:00 PM